28 Apr 2021

 Microsoft has a market capitalisation greater than the GDP of many countries, so the tech titan has a huge role to play in the planet’s sustainable future.
 Microsoft is overhauling its 200-hectare campus with 17 new buildings and 622,000 sqm of revamped workspace, trails and sports fields.
 The transformation, which includes outdoor workspaces and “treehouses”, will accommodate 8,000 more employees.

-Leon Smith, Microsoft’s Senior Technology Advisor, told us that nearly 1,360 kilos of concrete and carpet have already been recycled – the equivalent to the weight of four Boeing 747 jumbo jets.
+Leon Smith, Microsoft’s Senior Technology Advisor, told us that nearly 1,360 tonnes of concrete and carpet have already been recycled – the equivalent to the weight of four Boeing 747 jumbo jets.
 Microsoft is also leading one of the United States’ largest geothermal exchange projects, which will tap into a clean source 165 metres underground.
 This “machine in the woods” features 875 geowells that will heat and cool the new campus – halving energy bills while saving millions of litres of water.

 Microsoft is aiming for “carbon negative” and “water positive” by 2030.
 The machine in the woods will help Microsoft do both.